ipax77/sc2dsstats/README.md

 Chart.js (https://github.com/chartjs) ,Perl using the Python s2_cli script from s2protocol (https://github.com/Blizzard/s2protocol)
 and trueskill (https://github.com/sublee/trueskill) are build in.

+# Acknowledgements
+Chart.js (https://github.com/chartjs) used for the radar Chart s2protocol (https://github.com/Blizzard/s2protocol) used for decoding the replays trueskill (https://github.com/sublee/trueskill) used for matchmaking IronPython (https://ironpython.net/) to run s2protocol within C# And all other packages used but not mentioned here.

 # License

 Copyright (c) 2019, Philipp Hetzner